About The Department

 M4: To instill the students with professional, innovative, entrepreneurial and ethical behavior to serve the society for sustainable development.

-M5: To Prepare and encourage lifelong learning among the young engineers to excel in their career.
+M5: To prepare and encourage lifelong learning among the young engineers to excel in their career.

-Programme Educational Objectives (PEO's)
+Program Educational Objectives (PEOs)

-The graduate of Mechanical engineering will have
+The Graduates of Mechanical Engineering will

 The students after successful completion of the program will acquire: